 Park City Transit.
 As shown in Figure 8-1 below, three bus routes currently operate on S.R.
 224 in the study area for the Kimball Junction and S.R.
 224 Area Plan: Route 6 (Lime), which operates along the full distance of S.R.
 224 (Kimball Junction Transit Center to Old Town); Route 7 (Pink), which operates on S.R.
 224 between the Kimball Junction Transit Center and the Canyons Village Transit Hub; and Route 10 (White) (Electric Xpress), which also operates the full distance of S.R.
-224 between the Kimball Junction Transit Center and Center and Center area via transit from the Ecker Hill park-and-ride lot.
+224 between the Kimball Junction Transit Center and Old Town.
+People can access the Kimball Junction area via transit from the Ecker Hill park-and-ride lot.
 Taking into account the combined Route 6, Route 7, and Route 10 services, buses leave the Kimball Junction transit center about every 10 to 15 minutes.